lbschenkel/macports-ports/README.md

 - usbids: <http://www.linux-usb.org/usb.ids>
 - usbutils: <https://github.com/gregkh/usbutils>
 - yubico-piv-tool: <https://developers.yubico.com/yubico-piv-tool>

-Those are mostly software I use and either were not in MacPorts or did not have a maintainer.

 In case there's an issue with the above ports the usual way to report that is by [creating a ticket](https://trac.macports.org/newticket) in the